zleao/MvvmCross-Extensions/README.md

 	- Added async support
 	- Removed strong reference events from ViewModel
 	- Added new features in all modules (see description for more details)

+##Future Releases
+- **2016/09/06** Plannig on a full revanp, that started with the change of the repository name.
+I´m planning on updating the existing functionalites, and add some more.
+Also want to create the nuget packages for each library.

 ##Libraries
 Includes base classes for views and view models, and some features and accelerators for more common usage in apps.